This is by far the best Flat Roof Installation.

 - Has a parapet, partially from concrete partially from wood (see pictures)

 - No penetrating pipes, vents, windows or equipment on the horizontal roof surface

-- Roof is insulated with closed cell polyurethane spray
+- The roof is insulated with closed cell polyurethane spray

-- Roof has proper slopes (crickets) for drainage with 3 scuppers with overflow protection on each
+- The roof has proper slopes (crickets) for drainage with 3 scuppers with overflow protection on each

 - I was originally planning to use 1 ply roof from FiberTite but decided against it after I realized it was very proprietary and had a hard time getting an installer